dj0abr/OpenDVM/README.md

 ## 🧾 Configuration

-All site and system parameters for the G4KLX mdodules are stored in the following configuration files:
+All site and system parameters for the G4KLX modules are stored in the following configuration files:

 ```
 /etc/MMDVMHost.ini